ansht3/ge-ai-spr24/README.md

 ## ❓ Introduction

-This was a project that a group of 5 members did as a part of a class over the course of the Spring 2024 semester, in collaboration with GE Research industry partner.
+This was a project that a group of 5 members did as a part of a research class over the Spring 2024 semester, in collaboration with GE Research industry partner.

 ## ⚙️ Technologies Used
 - Python